 Commander Jeff Miller

 Commander Jeff Miller has been a long-time resident of Ventura County, graduating from Thousand Oaks High School in 1986.
-He holds a bachelor’s degree in Management from Pepperdine University and a master’s degree in Emergency Services Administration from California State University, Long Beach.
+He holds a Bachelor of Science degree in Management from Pepperdine University and a Master of Science degree in Emergency Services Administration from California State University, Long Beach.
 Jeff began his career with the Sheriff’s Office in 1994.
-He has held a variety of assignments in the Patrol, Detention, Support and Special Services Divisions, and has worked nearly half his career in various investigative assignments.
-As a captain, Jeff was assigned as a Patrol Watch Commander, oversaw patrol operations at the East County Patrol Station, and managed the Internal Affairs and the Major Crimes Units.
-Jeff is currently assigned to the East County Patrol Station in Thousand Oaks where he is responsible for patrol operations in the cities of Thousand Oaks and Moorpark.
-He also oversees the Tactical Response Team, K-9 Unit, Reserve Deputy Program, and the Chaplain Cadre.
+He has held a variety of assignments across all the Sheriff’s divisions, including serving as a department firearms instructor and working nearly half his career in various investigative assignments.
+As a captain, Jeff oversaw the Major Crimes Unit, Internal Affairs Unit and patrol operations at the East County Patrol Station.
+As a commander, Jeff oversaw patrol operations for the cities of Moorpark and Thousand Oaks before his current assignment in the Special Services Division where he is responsible for the Aviation, Crime Analysis, Intelligence, Major Crimes, Narcotics, SWAT, Tactical Negotiations, and Technical Surveillance Units.

 Commander Jeremy Paris